 This condition is more common in men.

-- Family members with heart disease that affects the valves
+- Family members with heart valve problems

 - History of rheumatic fever

 - High cholesterol

 A person with AS does not always have symptoms.
 Symptoms a person may have are:

 - When working out or doing something that takes effort:

 - Symptoms of a stroke or transient ischemic attack

 Rarely, AS can cause abnormal heart rhythms or sudden death with no symptoms before.